telerik/maui-docs/controls/treeview/scrolling.md

 ## Scroll Orientation

-Configure whether the user of the application can scroll through the TreeView items vertically or in the both directions - in vertically and horizontally.

-* `ScrollOrientation` (enum of type `Telerik.Maui.Controls.TreeView.TreeViewScrollOrientation`)&mdash;Specifies the scroll orientation of the TreeView control.
+To configure the scroll direction for the TreeView items, use the `ScrollOrientation` (enum of type `Telerik.Maui.Controls.TreeView.TreeViewScrollOrientation`) property.
+It accepts the following values:

-	* (Default value) `Vertical` &mdash;The TreeView can be scrolled only in vertical direction.
+* (Default value) `Vertical`&mdash;Allows the user to scroll the TreeView only in a vertical direction.
-	* `Both`&mdash;The TreeView can be scrolled both in vertical and horizontal direction.
+* `Both`&mdash;Allows the user to scroll the TreeView both in a vertical and horizontal direction.

 ## Vertical Scrolling